WHO IS A LAWYER?

 Draft lawyer / client communications may also be covered by legal advice privilege, even if they are not sent.
 In Three Rivers No 5 it was accepted that it is not necessary for a communication in fact to have been received for privilege to attach, eg if the client had died before a letter was sent to his lawyer, or if the letter had been lost in the post.
 The Court of Appeal said that in these situations “there would be no difficulty in saying that a document which was intended to be a communication between client and solicitor was still privileged even if not in fact communicated”.

-Notes or working papers of either lawyer or client may be privileged even if they don’t amount to lawyer / client communications or draft communications.
-The test is whether they betray the trend of the legal advice.
+Notes or working papers of either lawyer or client may be privileged, if they betray the trend of the legal advice.
 This is addressed further in “Documents evidencing privileged communications”.

 Communications through agents